 In December 2011, the U.S. Court of Appeals for the Eleventh Circuit held that it is a violation of the U.S. Constitution’s Equal Protection Clause’s prohibition of sex-based discrimination for a government agent to fire a transgender employee because of their gender non-conformity in Glenn v Brumby.

-Florida administrative rules include protections against discrimination in the child welfare system on the basis of sexual orientation and gender identity and the laws require LGBT+ competency training for staff working with children.
+Florida administrative rules include protections against discrimination in the child welfare system on the basis of sexual orientation and gender identity and the laws require LGBTQ+ competency training for staff working with children.

 Individuals in Florida can amend their legal gender on their birth certificate and driver’s license.
 For birth certificates, individuals must submit an application and affidavit, a signed letter from a physician confirming appropriate clinical treatment for gender transition, and payment of the amendment fee.
 For a driver’s license, individuals must submit a court order for the change and/or a signed letter from a physician confirming appropriate clinical treatment for gender transition.
 Gender confirmation surgery is not required.